uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Matrix Multiplication Challenge

-Pick 2 or 3 more points on the arrow (include some with negative x and y values) and try to do the matrix multiplication for scaling each factor above (2, 3 and 0.2).
+Pick 2 or 3 more points on the shape (include some with negative x and y values) and try to do the matrix multiplication for scaling each factor above (2, 3 and 0.2).
-You'll know if you got the correct answer because it should match the scaled arrow in the interactive!
+You'll know if you got the correct answer because it should match the scaled shape in the interactive!

 {panel end}